pitoneverde/philo/README.md

 ## License

-This project is part of the 42 school curriculum.
+This project is part of the 42 Common Core.